Sebastiaen Vrancx: Life

 In 1610 he was invited to join the elite Confrerie of Romanists, a society of Antwerp humanists and artists.
 A condition of admission was that the member had travelled to Rome.
 The diversity and high positions held by the Confrerie's membership offered him a good opportunity to meet with potential patrons.
 He was elected the dean of the painter's chamber of the Guild in 1611.
 Vrancx was a member and district head of the local civic guard from 1613 onwards and was in 1626 asked by the Antwerp mayor to serve a five-year term as the captain of the guard in return for a complete exemption from taxes and municipal services.
 The position entitled Vrancx to carry a sword.
 It was in a vigorous pose with a sword on his side that he was portrayed by Anthony van Dyck.

-Vrancx was a member of the chamber of rhetoric the Violieren, which was linked to the Guild of Saint Luke.
+Vrancx was a member of the chamber of rhetoric Violieren, which was linked to the Guild of Saint Luke.
 He was very active in the chamber of rhetoric and when he served as its factor he wrote about 13 comedies and a number of poems.
 Vrancx collaborated with Jan Brueghel the Younger, Hendrick van Balen and Frans Francken II on an emblem for the Violieren for which the Violieren obtained a first prize in 1618.